kymata-atlas/kymata-core/README.md

 * Information Processing Pathway Map generation (offline generation, and evaluation)
 * Plotting functionality

-The codebase is released under xxx to ensure the transparency of the results in the Kymata Atlas.
+The codebase is released under xxx to ensure the transparency of the results in the Kymata Atlas[^2].
 While comments and issues are xxx, we are unable to prioritise xxx or xxx (please see our code of conduct).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>